mrazamat/mrazamat/README.md

 - 👋 Hi, I’m Azamat
-- 👀 I’m interested in PHP
+- 👀 I’m interested in JAVA
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...